-So you’ve feasted in Paris, fallen in love with Rome, and shopped-tip-you-dropped in Barcelona..where next to get your city fix?
-We’ve rounded up seven less-visited but still-terrific European cities with culture, cuisine and captivating sites galore…All within reach of our parcs, of course.
+So you’ve feasted in Paris, fallen in love with Rome, and shopped-til-you-dropped in Barcelona..where next to get your city fix?
+We’ve rounded up five less-visited but still-terrific European cities with culture, cuisine and captivating sites galore…All within reach of our parcs, of course.

 Only a select few cities have a syndrome named after them.
 Stockholm, Paris, Lima…and Florence.
 Also known as Stendhal Syndrome, Florence Syndrome is a physical response to extreme, overpowering beauty.
 Having been to this magnificent city, it’s not hard to see why.

 According to The Telegraph: “Staff at Florence’s Santa Maria Nuova hospital are accustomed to dealing with tourists suffering from dizzy spells and disorientation after admiring the statue of David.”
 Maybe you won’t be moved to quite such drastic extremes, but if you’re after Renaissance majesty, you’ll swoon in this city of exquisite art, architecture and marble beauties!